randomtruffles/Dominion_League/resources.md

 * **Basilica, Colonnade**: When buying a card, you cannot choose to resolve other "when you buy" abilities before Basilica or Colonnade.
 * **Black Market**: See **Capitalism** below.
 * **Blessed Village**: When you gain a Blessed Village during another player's turn, take The Field's Gift, The Forest's Gift, or The River's Gift, and choose to receive it now, the Boon is discarded during your next Clean-up phase instead of the very next Clean-up phase.
+* **Capitalism**
-* **Capitalism + Black Market/Storyteller**: When you play Black Market or Storyteller during your Buy phase, you are not able to remove Coffers tokens from your mat.
+  * **Black Market/Storyteller**: When you play Black Market or Storyteller during your Buy phase, you are not able to remove Coffers tokens from your mat.
-* **Capitalism + Herbalist**: When you discard Herbalist from play, it can put itself onto your deck.
+  * **Herbalist**: When you discard Herbalist from play, it can put itself onto your deck.
 * **Colonnade**: See **Basilica** above.
 * **Crown + Scepter**: If you use Crown on a Scepter and choose to replay that Crown, the game freezes.
 * **Defiled Shrine**: When gaining a card (except Temple), you cannot choose to resolve other "when you gain" abilities before moving 1 VP from its pile to Defiled Shrine.